akullpp/awesome-java/README.md

 A curated list of awesome Java frameworks, libraries and software.
 Inspired by [awesome-python](https://github.com/vinta/awesome-python).

-:heavy_dollar_sign: = Commercial, either completely or in a specific use case.

-:heavy_exclamation_mark: = The usage of this software is rather discouraged by the open-source community.

 - [Awesome Java](#awesome-java)
     - [Build Tool](#build-tool)
     - [Code Analysis](#code-analysis)